mmgen/mmgen-wallet/README.md

 MMGen also differs from most cryptocurrency wallets today in its use of the original 1626-word [Electrum wordlist][ew] for mnemonic seed phrases.
-Seed phrases are derived using ordinary base conversion, similarly allowing you to regenerate your seed from your seed phrase without MMGen program itself, should the need arise.
+Seed phrases are derived using ordinary base conversion, similarly allowing you to regenerate your seed from your seed phrase without MMGen program itself should the need arise.
 An example of how to do this at the Python prompt is provided [here.][S]